Place of Employment: Aquent, a small staffing company in Boston

 Growing up with Down syndrome means that some people might look at you differently but you can still do a lot of the same things other people do.
 Sometimes you need extra help.

-My name is Chris May and I am 22 years old.
+My name is Chris May.
 I passed the MCAS and graduated from Newton South High School in 2008.
 After High School I attended the Riverview School and the Cape Cod Community College for 2 years.
 I am currently living at home, taking classes at the Mass Bay Community College for Web Design and working at the local Star Market three days a week.
 When I am not working or at school I enjoy taking pictures and playing tennis.
 I am a member of the Handi Racket tennis team.
 I started taking pictures for the Newton South Track, Football and Baseball teams when I was a sophomore in high school and have continued to enjoy taking pictures ever since.
 I also like taking pictures of nature and people.

 Melissa Joy Reilly